jupitervolta/cookiecutter-python/README.md

 - Linting with [pre-commit]
 - Documentation with [Sphinx], [MyST], using either the [furo] or [sphinx-book-theme] theme.
-- Simple commands to upload package to [pypi], or a personal conda channel.
-- Simple commands to release documentation to [nist-pages]
 - Works with both [conda] and [virtualenv] based envronments.
 - Handle creation of `requirments.txt` and `environment.yaml` files with
   [pyproject2conda]

-## Status

-This package is actively used by the author.
-Please feel free to create a pull request for wanted features and suggestions!

 ## Quick start